 An income drawdown is a way of taking income from your pension fund while leaving the remainder of your fund invested for further potential growth.
 Even if you have a large pension fund and other assets or income, income drawdown depends very much on the risks you’re prepared to take and how actively you want to manage your retirement fund and income.

 Tax levied directly on personal income, both earned (wages, salaries and commission) and unearned (dividends, interests and rent).
-The rate of Income Tax payable is dependent on how much of your taxable income is above your Personal Allowance within the tax year.
+The rate of Income Tax payable is dependent on how much of your taxable income is above your Personal Allowance (PA) within the tax year.
 The three tax brackets in the UK are:

 Marginal income tax bands mean that individuals only pay the specified tax rate on the segment of earnings or benefits that fall within that income tax band, with the lower segment charged at the individual’s standard tax rate.